 Our firm handles government law claims in state and federal courts, such as civil rights lawsuits, property takings cases, and personal injury lawsuits against municipal, state, or federal agencies.
 When the government violates your civil rights, you may have a basis to file a Section 1983 claim.
 Under a Section 1983 claim, anybody who causes a U.S. citizen or another person within their jurisdiction to be deprived of their Constitutional or legal privileges, rights, or immunities under color of law can be held liable.
 For example, if a governmental agency fails to provide due process, there may be a basis for a Section 1983 claim.
 By contrast, the California Claims Act and the Federal Tort Claims Act provide grounds for bringing personal injury claims against the state and federal governments.Professional License Defense

 If your professional license is being threatened, you should respond immediately and effectively to preserve your livelihood.
 Our firm handles professional license disciplinary proceedings with regard to various types of licenses, such as proceedings involving registered nurses before the California Board of Registered Nursing.
 Like criminal proceedings, administrative proceedings are adversarial, which means that it is critical to hire an experienced trial attorney to stand up to the regulatory power of the state.
-We will make sure that your side of the story is told clearly and persuasively while we fight for a fair outcome on your behalf.Consult a Personal Injury Attorney in the San Francisco Bay Area or Seek Guidance in Another Civil Matter
+Marin County business lawyer Michael S. Biggs will make sure that your side of the story is told clearly and persuasively while we fight for a fair outcome on your behalf.Trust and Estate Law

 Attorney Michael S. Biggs is a vigorous and experienced trial advocate who works hard to find ways to advance the goals of his clients.
 At Biggs Law Office, A.P.C., we provide flexible office hours and maintain open lines of communication.
-Call us at 415.789.5823 or complete our online form to find out more about your options.
-Michael S. Biggs represents people throughout San Francisco, Marin, Alameda, Contra Costa, Napa, Solano, and Sonoma Counties.
+Call us at 415.789.5823 or complete our online form if you need a business lawyer in Marin County or representation in a matter involving trusts and estates, government law, a professional license, or a serious accident.
+Michael S. Biggs represents people throughout the North Bay and the East Bay, including in Marin, Sonoma, Napa, and Contra Costa Counties.